SepehrDV2/ExtMem/README.md

     DRAMSIZE=8589934592 SWAPPATH=/dev/nvme1n1p2 LD_PRELOAD=/path/to/libextmem-pagerank.so ./pr -f ../datasets/twitter/snap.el

+## Reproducing paper results

+Once you built the library and mmapbench and gapbs, you can use the scripts provided in the run-scripts directory to recreate the results in the paper.

+Preparing:

+    cd run-scripts
+    ./build-extmem.sh
+    ./build-microbenchmarks.sh
+    ./build-pagerank.sh

+mmapbench
+(~45 minutes runtime time to get results, ~15 minutes to run commands and interpret results)

+You can run these scripts to reproduce mmapbench experiment results:

+    sudo ./run-mmapbench.sh # generate extmem results
+    sudo ./run-mmapbench-baseline.sh # generate Linux cgroup results

+Each will take ~30 minutes to run.
+They would require root privilege to change the swap device.
+This will generate a set of csv log files showing the throughput per second.
+To interpret these files, fifth columns is time and sixth column is throughput.
+You can use the python scripts provided to generate each of the figures in section 4.2.

+    python3 random-plot.py
+    python3 sequential-plot.py
+    python3 workingset-plot.py

+gapbs
+(~15 minutes preparation time, ~1.5 hour runtime)

+To reproduce the experiment in the paper.
+First prepare the Twitter dataset:

+    prepare-tw-dataset.sh

+This will download and extract the dataset files in run-scripts/twitter_compressed snap.el is the graph file used in gap.

+Then run the experiments:

+    sudo ./run-pr.sh # run with both extmem default and pagerank sudo ./run-pre-baseline.sh # in-memory and cgroup limits

+Each of these will read the dataset, build the graph, and run the iterations.
+The iterations time will appear on output, showing the timing results section 4.3.
+Note that the graph building phase is time consuming (~20 minutes each experiment) so give it time before iterations begin.

 ## Acknowledgment
 Some parts of this implementation were derived from [hemem](https://bitbucket.org/ajaustin/hemem/src).
-We have used the high level structure, syscall interception code and also some utilities from their codebase.
+We have adopted their API, syscall interception code and also some utilities from their codebase.
 We also adopted some of their kernel patches for userfaultfd interface in our kernel tree.

 ## Contact
 Sepehr Jalalian (Sepehr.jalalian.edu@gmail.com)